Model Pruning Enables Efficient Federated Learning on Edge Devices: Conclusion

 \section{Conclusion}

-In this paper, we have proposed PruneFL for FL in edge/mobile computing environments, where the goal is to effectively reduce the size of neural network models so that resource-limited clients can train them within a short amount of time.
+We have proposed PruneFL for FL in edge/mobile computing environments, where the goal is to effectively reduce the size of neural networks so that resource-limited clients can train them within a short time.
 Our PruneFL method includes initial and further pruning stages, which improves the performance compared to only having a single stage.
-PruneFL also includes a low-complexity adaptive pruning method for efficient FL, which finds a desired model size to achieve a good accuracy-time trade-off.
-Our experiments on Raspberry Pi devices confirm that we improve the cost-efficiency of FL while maintaining a similar accuracy and obtaining a lottery ticket.
+PruneFL also includes a low-complexity adaptive pruning method for efficient FL, which finds a desired model size that can achieve a similar prediction accuracy as the original model but with much less time.
+Our experiments on Raspberry Pi devices confirm that we improve the cost-efficiency of FL while obtaining a lottery ticket.
 Our method can be applied together with other compression techniques, such as quantization, to further reduce the communication overhead.